skip navigation

 ARTICLE V – OVERTIME

-1. High School Federation overtime rules will be utilized allowing each team a possession from the opponents’ ten (10) yard line until one team outscores its opponent on alternate possessions.
+Section 1 – High School Federation overtime rules will be utilized allowing each team a possession from the opponents’ ten (10) yard line until one team outscores its opponent on alternate possessions.

-ARTICLE VI – FEDERATION AND NFL FLAG RULE EXCEPTIONS
+ARTICLE VI – FEDERATION RULE EXCEPTIONS

 Section 1 - 2nd & 3rd Grade Division: